Financial Statement Analysis

 Company A, however, has all of its current assets as Receivables.
 For paying off the short term debt, company A will have to recover this amount from its customers.
 There is a certain risk associated with nonpayments of receivables.

 However, if you look at Company B now, it has all cash in its current assets.
 Even though it’s Ratio is 1.45x, strictly from the short term debt repayment perspective, it is best placed as they can immediately payoff their short term debt.

 Colgate Current Ratios Example

 Current Ratio is calculated as Current Assets of Colgate divided by Current Liability of Colgate.
 For example, in 2011, Current Assets was $4,402 million and Current Liability was $3,716 million.

 Following observations can be made with regards to Colgate Ratios –

 This ratio increased from 1.00x in 2010 to 1.22x in year 2012.

 - Primary reason for this increase is the built-up of cash and cash equivalents and other assets from 2010 to 2012.
 In addition, we saw that the current liabilities were more or less stagnant at around $3,700 million for these three years.

 - We also note that its ratio dipped to 1.08x in 2013.
 The primary reason for this dip is the increase in current portion of long term debt to $895 million, thereby increasing the current liabilities.

 I have compiled below total current assets and total current liabilities of Thomas Cook.
 You may note that this ratio of Thomas Cook tend to move up in the month of September Quarter.

 Seasonality in current ratio is normally seen in seasonal commodity-related business where raw materials like sugar, wheat etc are required.
 Such purchases are done annually depending on the availability and are consumed throughout the year.
 Such purchases require higher investments (generally financed by debt) thereby increasing the current asset side.

 Current Ratio Examples in Automobile Sector

-So as to give you an idea of sector current ratios, i have picked up US automobile sector.
+So as to give you an idea of sector ratios, i have picked up US automobile sector.

 Below is the list of US listed automobile companies with high ratios.

 |S. No||Company Name||Ratio|